 Next, EVA foam, for those of you who are sitting upright and paying attention, is also known as Ethylene-vinyl acetate, which most know as a dense, dark, compact type foam that is commonly seen in interlocking floor mats, ski boots, plastic sports cleats, boxing, and MMA gear, fishing reel handles, and, more recently, kitchen knife handles.
 The finished material is generally considered as non-toxic in its inert state and has long been known for its shock absorbing qualities.

-Mizuno has been making sports equipment for more than a century now, and the company has worked closely with many pro athletes to develop their products.
-Their catcher's helmets are protective, durable, and breathable, and the Mizuno G4 Samurai is rated 5 out of 6 by 61 customers on Amazon comes NOCSAE approved, offering triple layers of tough, breathable EVA foam protection, a tough, impact-resistant plastic ABS shell, and a high-quality steel-framed cage.
+Mizuno has been making sports equipment and for more than a century now, and the company has worked closely with many pro athletes to develop their products.
+Their catcher's helmets are protective, durable, and breathable, and the Mizuno G4 Samurai is rated 5 out of 6 by 61 customers as a catchers visor on Amazon comes NOCSAE approved, offering triple layers of tough, breathable EVA foam protection, a tough, impact-resistant plastic ABS shell, and a high-quality steel-framed cage.

 As opposed to its predecessor, the G2 version, which offered a hollow ultra-lightweight helmet at around a pound, this time around, the Samurai G4 is designed more like a hockey mask and boasts an elegant function-to-weight ratio of just under 2.5 pounds.
 Plus the adjustable jaw pad ensures the helmet is worn correctly and is comfortable.

-These changes to the Mizuno G4 Samurai helmet make is not only a safe helmet but a breathable one too, and its built-in ventilation modifications result in one of the best cooling systems on the market and help keep the catcher alert and aware of his or her surroundings.
+These changes to the Mizuno G4 Samurai helmet make is not only a safe helmet but a breathable one too, and its built-in ventilation modifications result in one of the best cooling systems on the market, plus it has a cool catchers mask visor and help keep the catcher alert and aware of his or her surroundings.

 Plus, with multiple detachments and adjustable features, the Samurai plays nice with other protective gear essential to the catching position, like the "rebound controlling chest protector, the detachable shoulder guards, flexible knee pads, and the shin blocks.